 - If you live in a multi-residential complex, talk to your building manager about plans for installing charging stations.

-Charging equipment and vehicle manufacturers are working with local and regional agencies to provide coordinated infrastructure networks of publically accessible charging locations.
+Charging equipment and vehicle manufacturers are working with local and regional agencies to provide coordinated infrastructure networks of publicly accessible charging locations.
 Use Google Maps to find electric vehicle charging stations along your route.

 - Answers to some of your questions and links to other resources can be found at the California Air Resources Board's Drive Clean website.